loictr/portfolio/README.md

 [Linkedin](https://www.linkedin.com/in/loictransler/)

+Here are some valuable personal projects I worked on.

 ## RAG as a study buddy

 Retrieval Augmented Generation system to retrieve information from a knowledge database, ask questions to the user, and evaluate his answers.